Sleyk-Esrun/ultra-loader-reports/README.md

 community effort, and I can't do it alone.
 I will rely heavily on your reports and coding expertise, in an effort to get to the goal of unlocking all games free for the community.

-I did the hard part!
+I already did the hard part!
+We now have the loader.
 Now its time for everyone to lend a hand!

 As Vegeta once said:

-"People of the Earth!
-Lend us your Power!!!"
+**"People of the Earth!
+Lend us your Power!!!"**

 ## What a Report actually is